da036b97b7c705909d6ffbd2e3349128/ArtlistIO-video-downloader/readme.md

 4. Enter a URL and choose resolution, then click Convert.
 The converted video will appear in the videos/ folder automatically.

 Notes:
-- Currently only tested on Windows.
+- Currently only tested on Windows, should also work in macOS.

 - Do not commit large video files; the repo tracks videos/ in .gitignore.